Anthares101/raptor-blog/content/posts/dns-tunneling/index.md

 <img src="images/ipgeolocation-mobile.jpeg" style="max-width:60%; vertical-align: top;" alt="Image IpGeolocation showing that the Android device is routing the traffic through DNS">

-This setup could be used through a computer too!
-You could use the SSH trick we saw before or the script called `iodine-client-start` that is installed with Iodine to connect to your DNS VPN just as the phone does.
+**NOTE: This setup could be used through a computer too!
+You could use the SSH trick we saw before or the script called `iodine-client-start` that is installed with Iodine to connect to your DNS VPN just as the phone does.**